 Determine Your Needs and Floor Type

-- Room Traffic: High-traffic areas (entryways, hallways) need low-profile, grippy pads.
-Low-traffic (bedrooms) can use thicker, softer pads.
+- Room Traffic: High-traffic areas like entryways and hallways need low-profile, grippy pads.
+Low-traffic areas such as bedrooms can use thicker, softer pads for added comfort.

 Mastering Floor Rug Pad Sizing

-- General Rule: 1-2 inches smaller than the rug on all sides.
+- General Rule: A rug pad should be 1-2 inches smaller than the rug on all sides to remain hidden and prevent tripping hazards.

-- Measuring: Measure the rug itself, not the room.
+- Measuring: Always measure the rug itself, not the room, to ensure an accurate fit.

 - Specific Recommendations:

-- Custom cutting: Most pads can be trimmed; cut incrementally.
+- Custom cutting: Most pads can be trimmed to size; cut incrementally to avoid over-cutting.

-- Common Mistakes to Avoid: Same size as rug, oversized pads, ignoring door clearance.
+- Common Mistakes to Avoid: Do not buy a pad the same size as the rug, an oversized pad, or ignore door clearance.

 Considering Thickness and Cushioning